appsmithorg/appsmith-docs/third-party-services/google-recaptcha.md

 > The exact steps will depend on your backend - see [Google's reference](https://developers.google.com/recaptcha/docs/verify) for detailed instructions.

+The user's reCAPTCHA response can be obtained in the API Pane with the `recaptchaToken` key.

 Make a `POST` request to `https://www.google.com/recaptcha/api/siteverify` with the `secret` (secret key) and `response` (user response) parameters to retrieve the score in a JSON format:

 ```js